olliw42/mLRS-docu/docs/FRSKY_R9.md

 - R9M module: https://www.expresslrs.org/1.0/quick-start/tx-r9m/#flashing-using-stlink
 - R9MX receiver: https://www.expresslrs.org/1.0/quick-start/rx-stlink/

 In these docs it is suggested to download and use the "ST-LINK Utility" software.
 This software is pretty outdated (NRND = not recommended for new designs), and the new recommended tool is "STM32CubeProgrammer".
-However, there might be catches:
-- ST-LINK Utility appears to not work with newer ST-Link programmers.
-- STM32CubeProgrammer/STM32CubeIDE is quite nasty with which ST-Link programmer is used.
-It seems ST really wants their tools to only work well with "original" or legit ST-Link programmers.
-I especially had significant issues with getting the cheap and widely available 8$ STLinkV2 usb-stick-like clones to work with STM32CubeProgrammer/STM32CubeIDE, and they then never worked reliably or to my satisfaction.
-- It seems it can happen that ST-LINK Utility and STM32CubeProgrammer/STM32CubeIDE do not like each other.
-- STM32CubeProgrammer runs per default at a high SWD frequency, like 4000 kHz, on the 8$ STLinkV2 clones.
-Setting the frequency manually to 480 kHz and using short wires to the device makes it work more reliable.
-- STM32CubeProgrammer will likely require new firmware be installed on the ST-Link V2 or compatible device via the "Firmware upgrade" button" the first time it is used.

-So, if you use or want to use one of these 8$ STLinkV2 usb-stick-like clones and you have trouble with STM32Cube, you probably want to install ST-LINK Utility and see how that works for you.
-You will then (likely) not be able to flash from STM32CubeIDE, but have to go with the ST-LINK Utility.

-If anyone has deeper/better insight into the STM32CubeProgrammer/STM32CubeIDE vs ST-LINK Utility and cheap STLinkV2 programmer clones issues, please help :)

-If you wonder what STLink programmer I (olliw42) am using: Every NUCLEO board comes also with a STLink programmer... and these board are relatively cheap too, about 15Eur.